-COURSE NO. OCCUPATIONAL COURSES CREDITS WELD 1000 Introduction to Welding Technology 4 WELD 1010 Oxyfuel & Plasma Cutting 4 WELD 1030 Blueprint Reading for Welding Technology 4 9 minimum semester hour credits required for certificate
+COURSE NO. OCCUPATIONAL COURSES CREDITS WELD 1000 Introduction to Welding Technology 4 WELD 1010 Oxyfuel & Plasma Cutting 4 WELD 1030 Blueprint Reading for Welding Technology 4

 COURSE DESCRIPTIONS

 Course descriptions are arranged in alphabetical-numerical order.
 The number shown immediately following the course title indicates in sequence the number of credit hours and the number of contact hours per week for the course.
 Course prerequisites are specified.
 Learning Support courses receive institutional credit only.
 These courses are not limited in total hours required for program completion.
 No Learning Support courses can be used to satisfy program elective requirements.